jlin00/MKS22X-PhotoBooth/README.md

 (1) This is edit mode 2.
 Click any of the images to apply the filter seen.
 Only one filter may be applied at a time (restriction includes the color filters).
 <br><br>
 <img src="pic7.png" alt="Diagram 7" align="middle"/>
 (1) This is one of the three adjustment scrollbars.
-Click anywhere on the scrollbar or drag the slider to change its value.
+Click anywhere on the scrollbar or drag the slider to change its value. <br>
-(2) After you finishing dragging the sliders, click this button to apply the adjustments to your image.
+(2) After you finishing dragging the sliders, click this button to apply the adjustments to your image. <br>
 (3) Click this button to reset your sliders and reset the image.
 <br><br>
 <img src="pic8.png" alt="Diagram 8" align="middle"/>